Italian bob explained: the chic, '60s-inspired haircut that's everywhere

 Let’s discuss the Italian bob.
 One of 2022’s hottest hair trends, the Italian bob has been spotted everywhere - both on and off the runway.
 This chunky hairstyle, originally sported by '60s star Raffaella Carra (above) has become TikTok famous after hairstyling duo Nick Lathan and Seán Paul Nother, AKA The Hair Bros, shared a video showcasing the long bob cut.

 You’d be forgiven for thinking the bob is one specific style.
 But there are in fact endless bob hairstyles to choose from.
-There’s the famous French bob, the bob with bangs, the bixie haircut (a bob, pixie hybrid), and now, the Italian bob.
-Coined by The Hair Bros (opens in new tab), the Italian bob is a neck-grazing, chunky cut that’s full of volume and heaviness at the ends.
+There’s the famous French bob, the boyfriend bob the box bob, and now, the Italian bob.
+Coined by The Hair Bros, the Italian bob is a neck-grazing, chunky cut that’s full of volume and heaviness at the ends that, much like the U-shape haircut and butterfly haircut, has risen to prominence on social media.

 Italian bob: what you need to know